nasa/fprime/FppTest/state_machine/internal/choice/README.md

-# state_machine/internal/junction
+# state_machine/internal/choice

-Tests for transitions out of junctions in FPP internal state machines.
+Tests for transitions out of choices in FPP internal state machines.